Taipei for Digital Nomads

 EasyCard is a contactless smartcard.
 It is the easiest method of paying to use the MRT, local buses and YouBikes.
 EasyCards can be bought and topped-up in any MRT station, and getting one should be the first thing you do arriving in Taiwan - you will use it everyday.

-Obtaining an EasyCard requires paying a NT$100 deposit.
+Obtaining an EasyCard requires paying a NT$100 deposit, as well as any money you want to top-up the card with.
 This deposit is used to pay the difference if you don't have enough money on your EasyCard to pay your entire fare.
-You will also need to load-up any balance you want on the card.
-I'd recommend topping-up an additional NT$400 when you buy the card (so it'll cost you NT$500 in total).

 Getting around Taipei

-Taipei is such an incredibly easy city get around.
-Not only does it have an extensive and affordable MRT network that can be easily navigated by English speakers, but YouBike, Taipei's bike sharing scheme, is the best I've ever seen.
-Between those two, everywhere in Taipei's accessible.
+Taipei is a very easy city get around.
+Not only does it have an extensive and affordable MRT and bus network that can be easily navigated by English speakers, but YouBike, Taipei's bike sharing scheme, is by far the best I've ever used.
+Between these, everywhere in Taipei's accessible.

 YouBike

-YouBike (also Ubike) is my favourite thing about Taipei, and that's a pretty big statement seeing as I loved most things here.
-It's Taipei's bike sharing scheme, but it's done better here than anywhere else I've been.
+YouBike (also Ubike) is my favourite thing about Taipei, and that's a pretty big statement.
+It's Taipei's bike sharing scheme, but it's done better here than anywhere else.

 YouBike docks are everywhere.
 You can't walk five minutes without running into one, so no matter where you want to start or end your journey, you're going to be able to find a place to collect and return a YouBike.
 You can rent a bike with an EasyCard.
 You have to register on the app, but once you have, getting a bike is so easy.
 Press a button, scan your card, and you're away.
 To return it, place the bike into the dock, scan your card again, and that's it.

 In order to encourage people to ditch their cars in favour of cycling, as of March '24 rentals of less than 30 minutes are free, and most of the time you get a YouBike, it's going to be for less than 30 minutes.
-I took YouBike trips multiple times daily during my three months in Taipei; that's just how I got around, and I barely paid for any of them.
-Even if you do rent the bike for longer, the cost is negligible.
+I make 4+ YouBike trips everyday when I'm in Taipei - it's just how I get around, and I barely pay for any of them.
+And even if you do rent the bike for longer than 30 minutes, the cost is negligible.
 It's an incredibly cheap way to travel.

-And Taipei is the most cycling-friendly city I've ever been to outside of Europe.
+The bikes are made by Giant, and Taipei is the most cycle-friendly city I've ever been to outside of Europe.
 Many pavements include cycle lanes, and cyclists are allowed (and expected) to use the pavements throughout the city.
-While you can cycle in the road if you choose, it will never be necessary within the city centre.
+While you can cycle in the road if you choose, it's rarely necessary in the city centre.

 In order to use YouBike, you need to download the YouBike app (AppStore/PlayStore).
 It can be set to English.
-On the app you can register your EasyCard, see real-time maps of available YouBikes and empty docks, read some useful guides about how to use YouBike, and many other things.
-It's a very user-friendly app, even for English speakers.
+On the app you can register your EasyCard (provided that you have a local phone number), see real-time maps of available YouBikes and empty docks, and read some useful guides about how to use YouBike.

 Registering and renting a YouBike is a fairly straight forward process.
 If you're struggling, firstly look up the guides on the app.
-If they don't help enough, Googling how to use YouBike will yield some quite detailed articles that people have written.
+If they don't help, Googling how to use YouBike yields some quite detailed articles that people have written.
 Unless you're really quite special, you'll be renting a YouBike in no time, and it's a joy.
-Fresh air, exercise, and you get to know the city so much better than travelling underground on the MRT.
+Fresh air, exercise, and you get to know the city so much better than travelling on the MRT.

 YouBike docks are all over Taipei.
-This one is at the Jinzhou Street/Jilin Road intersection, right outside my third room in Taipei.
+This one is at the Jinzhou Street/Jilin Road intersection.

 MRT

-The MRT is the easiest way to get around Taipei.
-Every sign and every map is translated to English, and on the rare occasions I had to deal with a human person (like when I bought my EasyCard) they spoke English.
+If you don't want to take a YouBike then the MRT is the easiest way to get around Taipei.
+Every sign and every map is translated to English, and on the rare occasions I've had to deal with a human person (like when I bought my EasyCard) they've spoken English.

-Fares range from NT$20 to NT$65 (not including to/from the airport, which costs NT$160), with trains going walking distance to basically anywhere you're going to want to go in Taipei.
-The trains are fairly modern, and while you can't always guarantee you're going to get a seat, I never experienced them getting so busy they were uncomfortable to travel on, even when travelling with luggage.
+Fares range from NT$20 to NT$65 (not including to/from the airport, which costs NT$160), with trains going walking distance to basically anywhere you're likely to want to go within the city.
+The trains are fairly modern, and while you can't always guarantee you're going to get a seat, I've never experienced them getting so busy they're uncomfortable to travel on, even when travelling with luggage.

 With signs in English, taking the MRT is pretty self-explanatory, but to give yourself a head-start, the Go!
 Taipei Metro app (AppStore/PlayStore) includes a map, travel times, fares and other information.